-Reduced Representation Bisulfite Sequencing (RRBS) is a method that facilitates the identification of differentially methylated regions by providing DNA methylation data at single base pair resolution on greater than 4 million CpGs.
-More cost effective than Whole Genome Bisulfite Sequencing and with greater coverage than bead array based DNA methylation platforms, RRBS is an ideal platform to profile DNA methylation, with a focus on functional loci, genome-wide.
+Reduced Representation Bisulfite Sequencing (RRBS) provides DNA methylation data at single base pair resolution on up to 5 million CpGs.
+More cost effective than Whole Genome Bisulfite Sequencing and with greater coverage and less bias than bead array-based DNA methylation platforms, RRBS is an ideal platform to profile DNA methylation, with a focus on functional loci, genome-wide.

-- Data on 3 to 5 million CpGs per sample.
+- DNA methylation data on up to 5 million CpGs per sample.

 - Biologically relevant target regions including promoters and CpG islands.

-- Low input DNA requirement of 1 µg.
+- Low input DNA requirement of 100 ng.

-- Reduced library bias resulting from random bar code incorporation.
+- Reduced library bias through removal of PCR duplicates by random bar code incorporation.

 - Figures & graphs

-– Includes coverage depth analysis, heatmaps & pie charts
+– Includes coverage depth analysis, correlation plots, and pie charts

 RRBS Background & Data